Terrance Dotsy: Professional career

 Dotsy played for the Quad City Steamwheelers of the af2 in 2004.
 He joined the team eleven games into the season, recording 4.5 tackles, including one for a loss, one sack, four pressures, one forced fumble and one pass breakup.
-He added a rushing score and a ten-yard catch on offense.
+He added a ten-yard catch on offense.

 Dotsy signed with the Dallas Desperados on October 18, 2004.
 He played for the Desperados from 2005 to 2008, earning Second Team All-Arena honors in 2007.

 Dotsy had a workout with the Dallas Cowboys in 2007.